Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

 Also, in fx_fcn.h, there's:

-if(nowUp - _lastShow<MIN_SHOW_DELAY) return;
+if (nowUp - _lastShow<MIN_SHOW_DELAY) return;

-* Frameimt is a constance, which is 1000/42.
-In order to increase the FPS, instead of return framtime, we can write a smaller value than that and for max speed simply go for return(0), which is the smallest.
+* Frametime is a constant, which is 1000/42.
+In order to increase the FPS, instead of return frametime, we can write a smaller value than that and for max speed simply go for return(0), which is the smallest.

 ### On Segments